msuscens/CryptoKitties-Clone/README.md

 3. Download and add the IERC721.sol interface file (into contracts folder)
 4. Add Kittycontract that inherits from it.
 5. Implement the IERC721 interface functions into the Kittycontract, with any required state variables etc.
+6. Add a token migration file to deploy the contract